botorch.optim

 • requires_grad (bool | None) – Optional Boolean used to filter parameters based on whether or not their require_grad attribute matches the user provided value.

-• default_bounds (Tuple[float, float]) – Default lower and upper bounds for constrained parameters with None typed bounds.
+• default_bounds (tuple[float, float]) – Default lower and upper bounds for constrained parameters with None typed bounds.

 Returns: